FrankDuan/Logs/uncategorized.rst

 2. Build your vocabulary.
 Practice using synonyms when you write.
 3. Pratice identifying main points.
 Listen to recorded lestures and write down the main points.
 4. Read two articles that are in the same topic and write summary of each.
 Explain the ways they are similar and the ways they are different.

+****** Independent writing:
+1. Read opinion essays and write about them
+2. Timing yourself, plan, write and revise in 30 minutes.
+3. Learn how to find and correct grammar mistakes.